Neutrino Masses and Hubble Tension via a Majoron in MFV: Phenomenological Signatures

 \subsection{Coupling to neutrinos.
 Majoron emission in $0\nu\beta\beta$ decays.}

 The tree level couplings of the Majoron to neutrinos does not have an impact only on cosmology, but may be relevant for low-energy terrestrial experiments.
-In particular, searches for neutrinoless-double-beta decay could also be sensitive to processes in which Majorons are produced, such as in KamLAND-Zen~\cite{KamLAND-Zen:2016pfg} and NEMO-3~\cite{Arnold:2018tmo} experiments.
+In particular, searches for neutrinoless-double-beta decay could also be sensitive to processes in which Majorons are produced.